-- After water, the next most important component in vegetables is carbohydrate.
-This is present in the form of starch, sugars and dietary fiber.
+- After water, the next most important component in vegetables is carbohydrates.
+This is present in the form of starch, sugars, and dietary fiber.
 Starch is mainly found in storage organs and it needs to be broken down into sugars in order to provide energy to cells.

 - Protein is also found in vegetables in smaller amounts.

 Vegetables: the best combination is to eat them steamed and raw

 The importance of vegetables to the human body is determined by their complex chemical content, which includes organic substances (carbohydrates, lipids, proteins, and organic acids).
 Among these, the high content of vitamins (A, B complex, C, E, F, K, P, and PP) and the high content of minerals (Ca, Cl, Cu, Fe, K, Mg, P, S, and Zn) highlight their importance.
 Substances like phytoncides (essential aromatic, volatile oils that are excreted by plants and trees and have anti-bacterial and anti-fungal qualities for humans), anti-microbial and antioxidant properties, as well as fiber content complete the circle of reasons for having a high daily consumption of vegetables.
 To top these facts, steamed vegetables tend to retain more color and texture than through other types of cooking and it is easier to avoid overcooking.